 A survey of great books and writers of the Western World, encouraging a wide reading of a variety of literary types; prose, poetry, drama; classic, romantic, realistic.
-Reproductions of painting and sculpture, recordings of music are media used to enrich the course.
+Movies and film strips, reproductions of painting and sculpture, recordings of music-all these media will be used to enrich the course.